DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ### DUAL-WIELDING (page 14)

 A hero can attack with more than one item if those items all share the stat that is being tested.
-When attacking with more than one item, the hero can spend successes (> snow emoji icon) to resolve abilities on any of the chosen items.
-If the hero is attacking an adjacent enemy group, all of the chosen items must have the ranged (> right-pointed dart with a white-shaped right-pointed arrow in it) icon.
+When attacking with more than one item, the hero can spend successes (snow emoji icon) to resolve abilities on any of the chosen items.
+If the hero is attacking an adjacent enemy group, all of the chosen items must have the ranged (icon of a right-pointed dart with a white-shaped right-pointed arrow in it) icon.

 > A portrait showing a hero's sword statistics

 > A portrait showing a hero's war-maker statistics

-*A hero with "Sword" and "War-Maker" can use both items during an attack if testing might (> icon of a horn).*
+*A hero with "Sword" and "War-Maker" can use both items during an attack if testing might (icon of a horn).*

 ### APP ELEMENTS (page 15)